Meet The WHCA Team

 Kevin has been a member of the WHCA staff since 2005, joining the team as a staff producer.
 Besides covering many of Whitman’s community events and government meetings, he developed several new programs such as CrossTalk, Municipal Focus and On The Road.
 In 2012, Kevin took on a new role as the studio’s Access Operations Coordinator, where he looked to increase community involvement, create a social media footprint for WHCA and expanded coverage of local events like high school sports.
 Kevin went on to create additional cable programs like Around The House, By The Numbers and The Buzz Around Bees, which won a regional award and was nominated for a Mass Access Creator Award.
 Recently, Kevin reduced his role at WHCA to studio specialist, where he interviews various stakeholders and members of the community about issues and topics that are important to Whitman and Hanson residents.

-My name is James Cullity, i’m 23 years old and I’m from Whitman.
-I started here at Whitman-Hanson Community Access back in 2012 as a volunteer.
-I really found out I wanted to work in Television for a career by volunteering here.
-I recently (2018) graduated from Connecticut School of Broadcasting in Newton, Ma.
-And on the side, I coach soccer for Whitman Youth Soccer.
+My name is James Cullity, I’m from Whitman.
+I started working with Whitman-Hanson Community Access back in 2012 as a volunteer.
+I found I really enjoyed the work and realized that I wanted to work in Television as a career through my volunteering at WHCA.
+This led me to Connecticut School of Broadcasting in Newton, MA where I recently graduated (2018).
+On the side, I also coach soccer for Whitman Youth Soccer.